Here are some important questions to consider as you are choosing a Marketplace plan.

 What will my out-of-pocket costs be?

 Choosing the lowest-premium plan doesn’t always mean spending the least amount of money on health care.
 You must also consider deductibles, coinsurance, copays and other costs.
 (See 5 Marketplace Terms You Should Know for more information.)
-Lower-premium health insurance may not allow you choose your or your family's preferred doctor or hospital.
+Lower-premium health insurance may not allow you to choose your or your family's preferred doctor or hospital.
 Lower-premium insurance may also have higher out-of-pocket costs, especially for services provided by non-network doctors or at non-network facilities.
-A BJC Marketplace Counselor can help you determine which plan will cost less overall, based on your unique health care needs.

 How can I make sure I am maximizing my savings?

-If you don't update your application and enroll in a plan by December 15, 2020, you may be automatically enrolled in a 2021 plan.
-The best way to make sure you have a 2021 plan that works for you is to investigate all your plan options by making an appointment with a BJC Marketplace Counselor.
+If you don't update your application and enroll in a plan by January 15, 2022, you may be automatically enrolled in a 2022 plan.
+The best way to make sure you have a 2022 plan that works for you is to investigate all your plan options.

 What if I have never enrolled in a Marketplace plan before?